clbrem/clbrem.blog/content/slides/nhdnug_11_20_2024/index.md

      DE: It only works if you run it from a notebook in the browser IDE.
 </li>
 <li class="fragment">
-     DE: You can't run anything until you spin up some compute.
-That will take 5-10 minutes.
+     DE: You can't do anything until you spin up some compute.
+That should take 5-10 minutes.
 </li>
 </ul>